 Five days after completing Love You, Wilson was back in the studio crafting its follow-up.
 Adult/Child is very much in the vein of Love You, a Brian dominated album that is focused on personal songs, but instead of the synthesizer-driven arrangements of Love You, a lot of these songs have big-band-style arrangements or strings.
 The other Beach Boys are more involved on this project with all five taking lead vocals.
 The album also features three covers, most notably Brian’s pet favourite ‘Shortenin’ Bread’.

 Adult/Child was never officially released and is only available in bootleg form, but it’s very much a continuation of the vibe from Love You; if anything I prefer it with its increased variety in arrangements and lead vocals.
 There’s more gorgeous material like a beautiful Carl vocal on ‘It’s Over Now’ and the wistful ‘Still I Dream Of It’.
-The most arresting material is the big band material – the swinging opener ‘Life Is For The Living’ sounds nothing like The Beach Boys, even if the couplet “Don’t sit around on your ass/Smokin’ grass” is very Brian.
-Jardine’s take on ‘On Broadway’ is merely predictably competent, but ‘Shortenin’ Bread’ is effectively transformed into a Beach Boys song, and ‘Deep Purple’ is pretty with Carl singing.
+Most arresting is the big band material – the swinging opener ‘Life Is For The Living’ sounds nothing like The Beach Boys, even if the couplet “Don’t sit around on your ass/Smokin’ grass” is very Brian.
+Jardine’s take on ‘On Broadway’ is merely competent, but ‘Shortenin’ Bread’ is effectively transformed into a Beach Boys song, and ‘Deep Purple’ is pretty with Carl singing.

 Unfortunately, Adult/Child has never been officially released.
 It’s strange but less so than Love You, and it deserves official release.